 Risks associated with children who display animal maltreatment concerns

 As well as the direct harm of animals, child perpetration of animal maltreatment can be indicative of several broader concerns.
 Firstly, there appears to be a relationship between domestic violence in the home and animal maltreatment from children.
 Studies have indicated that children who live in households where there is the presence of intimate partner violence between parents/caregivers are also frequently exposed to witnessing animal maltreatment as a form of control over the relationship.
 This causes developmental difficulties with regards to socioemotional well-being and seems to influence the child to commit acts of animal maltreatment themselves (McDonald et al, 2019; Newberry, 2017).
-Furthermore, in a study looking at 81,000 young offenders, children who maltreat animals are typically exposed to greater numbers of ACEs and exposure to DV (Bright et al, 2018).
+Furthermore, in a study looking at 81,000 young offenders, children who maltreat animals are typically exposed to greater numbers of adverse childhood experiences (Bright et al, 2018).
 Therefore, it can be argued that the presence of animal maltreatment in the home can be indicative of violence between family members (Lee-Kelland and Finlay, 2018; DeGue and DiLillo, 2009).

-With regards to risk of future offending, the literature base shows a common trend of offending in adults who have a history of animal maltreatment as a child (Longobardi and Badenes-Ribera, 2019).
+The literature base also shows a common trend of offending in adults who have a history of animal maltreatment as a child (Longobardi and Badenes-Ribera, 2019).
 Engaging in abusive behaviours towards animals for fun (Hensley and Tallichet, 2008), committing sexual acts towards animals and drowning animals (Longobardi and Bandes-Ribera, 2019), have been identified as especially predictive of future violence towards humans.
 There are two main theories discussed in the literature in relation to how childhood animal maltreatment behaviours and other offending are related.
 One theory suggests that the progression from harm towards animals into later offending is a linear pattern.
 Thus, the effect of animal maltreatment on future offending is deemed to specifically relate to violent offending.
 This is known as the violence graduation hypothesis (Wright and Hensley, 2003).
-The violence graduation hypothesis posits that harm towards animals allows children to become desensitised to violence, leading to a desire to harm humans in the future.
+The violence graduation hypothesis posits that harm towards animals allows children to become desensitised to violence, leading to a greater propensity to harm humans in the future.
 Another theory suggests that when animal maltreatment is present, it usually both precedes other violent and non-violent antisocial behaviours concurrently.
 This is known as the deviance generalisation hypothesis (Arluke et al, 1999).
-There have been frequent debates over which theory has the most support, and recent reviews suggest that both theories are relevant in explaining the link between early animal maltreatment and future offending.
+There have been frequent debates over which theory best explains the link between childhood animal maltreatment and perpetrated violence as an adult.
 A meta-analysis of 14 studies (Walters, 2013) compared evidence for the two theories and reported conflicting findings.
 Those who engaged in violent offending as an adult appeared more likely to have a history of animal maltreatment.
 However, the meta-analysis concluded that this may be due to uncontrolled for differences between the violent and non-violent groups in the studies included.
 Comparatively, a second meta-analysis of five different studies provided more evidence to support the deviance generalisation hypothesis for male and mixed gender groups (Walters, 2013).
 Regardless, the association between childhood animal maltreatment and an increased risk of future violence is relatively well established.

 Animal maltreatment concerns and FCAMHS